GuilhermeAbdalla/DIO_PARKING_SYSTEM/README.md

 # DIO_PARKING_SYSTEM
-A simple parking system made using C# with a database in MySql
+A simple parking system made for DIO XP Inc. Bootcamp using C# with MySql Database